Sourabh-create/Azure-project/README.md

 This is a web based application developed for health related Covid-19 website.

-### This web based application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github and EY.
+### This web based application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft.

 **Project Link** - https://black-mushroom-0cd222500.2.azurestaticapps.net